swade19/ruby-challenge/README.md

   is useful for you.
   * Please submit a pull request at the end of the day.
   * For each of these exercises please create a _commit_ every time you make a test green :)
+  * For part3 please commit the failing test first, followed by a commit making the test green.

 #### Part 1